-For entrepreneurs new to magazine publishing, media kits are an indispensable marketing tool that will serve as the face of your publication with prospective advertisers.
+For entrepreneurs and organizations new to magazine publishing, media kits are an indispensable marketing tool that will serve as the face of your publication with prospective advertisers.
 You may only have one chance to make an impression with any given ad buyer, so getting the design, feel and messaging of your media kit right is essential to hit the ground running with your marketing plan.

 To help get you started in the right direction, we’ve put together our top 10 media kit tips to take to heart as you plan the launch of your magazine (or even if you’re just looking to make your existing media kit more effective and compelling).